 BPM methodology can be divided into three categories:

 Business Process Management (BPM) is the methodology, while BPM software (BPMS) implements the BPM methodology.
-Traditional BPM systems required a big chunk of IT and developer support, maintaining a conventional BPM system was complex and costly.
+Traditional BPM systems required a big chunk of IT and developer support, and maintaining a conventional BPM system was complex and costly.
 Modern BPM systems are less dependent on IT, they are implemented as cloud-based SaaS platforms.

 Organizations are looking for low-code BPM that is focused on better customer experience.
 Work simplification, process improvement, cost control, and operational efficiency are some of the capabilities of BPM software.

-Need for Business Process Management
+Need for Business Process Management Software

 Enabling superior customer engagement and experience is the core of every business strategy.
 That said, businesses are now figuring out ways to change their business processes to collaborate and innovate for superior customer experience.
 An evaluation of business processes reveals that the need to upgrade/update processes is primal for operational efficiency.